napari/napari/docs/developers/CONTRIBUTING.md

 ```sh
 export NAPARI_REBUILD_RESOURCES=1
 ```

+*note: with some SVG files, the "themed" (styled) SVGs are not properly generated.
+If you are adding a new icon, double check to make sure that it is being rendered properly*

 Icons are typically used inside of one of our `stylesheet.qss` files, with the `{{ folder }}` variable used to expand the current theme name.